sebastienserre/WPCasa-mail-alert/readme.md

 * Yes!
 They have to click on the link present on all mail received or make a link somewhere to the unsubscribe page created at the plugin activation.

-### Do I need to remove something after de-acivation and deletion of this plugin?

-* I'm sorry you leave.
-The plugin is deleting all DB created by the plugin activation.
-You only have to manually delete the unsubscribe page.

 ## Screenshots

 ![Widget](https://ps.w.org/wpcasa-mail-alert/assets/screenshot-1.png "Widget")